zylan29/miniwan/README.md

 `/bin/miniwan` does the following works,
 1. Parse arguments.
 2. Read topology from the configuration file.
-3. Add routers and hosts according to the topology.
+3. Add routers and hosts according to the topology, and automatically assign IP addresses to network interfaces.
 4. Start routing.
 5. Start CLI.